storageos/deploy/k8s/examples/jenkins/README.md

 If you inspect the service you'll see that port 50000 is also open.
-This has been done deliberately to allow the [Kubernetes Jenkins plugin](https://github.com/jenkinsci/kubernetes-plugin) to create build slave pods.
+This has been done deliberately to allow the [Kubernetes Jenkins plugin](https://github.com/jenkinsci/kubernetes-plugin) to create build agent pods.

-Once you are logged into the UI you can create a job that will be farmed out to a Kubernetes plugin build slave.
+Once you are logged into the UI you can create a job that will be farmed out to a Kubernetes plugin build agent.
 Go to the Jenkins settings and click `Configure System`, scroll to down to the `Cloud` section.
 In this section access to your Kubernetes cluster has been configured.